wds4/DCoSL/glossary/principlesOfOrganization.md

 The first and second principles of organization are:

-The class thread principle.
+- The *class thread principle*.
 This principle provides a method to group nodes into sets.

-The class object principle.
-(Rename this?)
-This principle is to maximize horizontal integration of the tapestry by breaking down constraints into as many smaller pieces as possible, called properties, and then to organize them into a tree structure.
+- the *class object principle*. (will probably rename this something. ??? the deconstruct-constraints-into-proerties-to-maximize-horizontal-integration set of principles???)
+This principle is to maximize horizontal integration of the tapestry by breaking down constraints into as many smaller pieces as possible, called *properties*, to organize them into a tree structure, and to identify the set of allowed values of a property with an external concept.

 -----

 The *tribal tapestry method* is predication on the notion that one way to demonstrate allegiance to a tribe is to prove disloyalty to a competing tribe.
+This is achieved through *virtue signaling*.